First Grade Math Worksheets

 Why First Grade Math Matters More Than It Seems

 The second critical piece in first grade is place value.
 Understanding that 14 means one ten and four ones — not just the number after 13 — is what makes regrouping in 2nd grade make sense.
 Children who don't develop this understanding in 1st grade can still memorize procedures in 2nd, but they'll be memorizing steps without comprehension, which eventually breaks down.
-The addition practice and subtraction practice pages offer targeted worksheets that build both fluency and understanding.
+The worksheets here are designed to support both transitions: visual models that help children see what numbers mean, and graduated practice that builds toward subtraction fluency.

 What to Expect at Each Stage of 1st Grade